EvSecDev/SCMP/README.md

 Options:
   -c, --config </path/to/ssh/config>             Path to the configuration file
                                                  [default: ~/.ssh/config]
-      --git-add <dir|file>                       Add files/directories/globs to git worktree Required for artifact tracking feature
+  -d, --deploy-changes                           Deploy changed files in the specified commit
-      --git-status                               Check current worktree status
+                                                 [commit default: head]
-                                                 Prints out file paths that differ from clean worktree --git-commit <'message'|file:///>          Commit changes to git repository with message File contents will be read and used as message -d, --deploy-changes                           Deploy changed files in the specified commit [commit default: head] -a, --deploy-all                               Deploy all files in specified commit
+  -a, --deploy-all                               Deploy all files in specified commit